JADE-V-V/JADE/docs/source/usage/configuration.rst

 Again, in case of multiple runs each tally number must represent the same quantity in all MCNP inputs for consistency of the parameters in the configuration file.
 If a tally in the configuration file is not present in a MCNP input file (e.g. a spectrum is collected in all MCNP inputs except one), it will be skipped.
-If a tally is present in a MCNP input but experimental data is not available for that tally, it will e skipped.
+If a tally is present in a MCNP input but experimental data is not available for that tally, it will be skipped.
 Obviously, the quantity and the units in the configuration file and in the experimental data file must be consistent.